-I’ve been looking towards new visions of our world for some time now.
+I’ve been seeking new visions of our world for some time now.

-I work at the often ragged, volatile edges of innovation in business, organisational development and academia where I use digital media and rigorous research to catalyse productive dialogue, trust, high quality conversation and organisational change.
+I work at the often raggedy, volatile edges of innovation in business, organisational development and academia where I use visual media and dialogue to promote trust, high quality conversation, and organisational development.

-Our business and social environments are suffering due to embedded social division, conflict, climate change and ecological degradation, and we need to make careful, thoughtful contributions towards positive change.
+Our business and social environments are fracturing due to embedded social division, political conflict, climate change and ecological degradation, and we need to make careful, thoughtful contributions towards positive change.

-Using video, photography and dialogue facilitation I help my clients witness and honour each other, explore diversity, hear stories, celebrate difference, build community and join together in finding creative ways of working and living in the world.
+Using video, photography and dialogic facilitation, I help clients witness and honour each other, explore diversity and conflict, hear stories, celebrate difference, build community and join together in finding creative ways of working and living in the world.

-In my corporate engagements, I’m a film-maker, photographer, consultant and coach working 'on purpose' with a range of individual and organisational clients.
+In my corporate engagements, I’m a consultant and coach, photographer and film-maker working 'on purpose' with a range of individual and organisational clients.
 As a doctoral supervisor, I work on the action research program at Ashridge alongside brilliant candidates as they breakthrough boundaries of knowledge and professional practice to achieve their PhDs.

-Wherever I work, my question is simply this:
+Wherever I work, my fundamental question is simply this:

 ......he finds a way to show people as he sees them, in all their beauty and humanity.
 His pictures are potent because he gives us an image of ourselves not normally available to us."